Cambalab/websocket-remote-control-server/README.md

 let WebControlServer = require('websocket-remote-control-server');
 let webcontrol = new WebControlServer(server);
 ```
 And done!
-Now, you should install and use the [client library] to be able to listen and answer to the previously listed events.
+Now, you should install and use the [Client](https://github.com/Cambalab/websocket-remote-control-client) to be able to listen and answer to the previously listed events.

 ### How it works